Diane Filion Center for

 The trained Observer will be responsible for facilitating reflective conversations centered around a specific area of focus identified by their colleague.
 As the focus of this program is formative, and not summative in nature, the Observer will be tasked with asking thought-provoking questions and making factual observations (not subjection evaluations) from their classroom visit to guide their colleagues’ self-reflection on teaching practices and development.

-All Observers will attend a one-day training in either August 2023 or in January 2024.
+All Observers will attend a training to become peer observers at the CAFE conference.
+All individuals who wish to function as trained Peer observers must attend this session, even those who have already undergone training in previous years.
 Trained Observers will then participate in the Peer Observation process with a fellow Observer - both in the role of the Observer and the Observee.
 Following this cycle of Peer Observation, trained Observers will be paired with a colleague who wants to be observed with these official observations taking place at some point in either the fall or spring semester (at a date mutually determined by the Observer and Observee).

 We are seeking 10-20 faculty who would like to have one of their classes observed by a colleague.
 This classroom observation will occur in the fall semester, sometime between September 25th and November 17th.
 This Peer Observation Program is developmentally focused (instead of evaluative) and is designed to be reflective in nature.
 By working closely with a trained Observer, the Observee maintains ownership over their own professional development.
 Observees can either choose to identify a specific area of focus for the observation or ask for a more generalized observation.